StrongLoop-Evangelists/APIC-Demo/script.md

 So let's talk about running and testing this.
 First thing I'll do is actually start the server.
 Again, I can do this from the command line, and it even told me what to do (`apic start`), but I can click the little play button on the bottom here too.

 Click play.
 Give it a moment.
-Click application
+Click application.

 This is the API server we created.
 It's a LoopBack app and all your seeing here (it's a timestamp) is a default home page showing when the app started and how long it's been up.
 You can modify that later of course.
 If I wanted to, I could test my APIs by typing them in here.
 But instead, we'll use the APIC Designer instead.